rjackson411/PyBer_Analysis/README.md

 The Suburban fares started around $1,000.
 The fare dropped in March and in the middle of April.
 The Rural fares started at around $200.
 The fares increase and dropped toward the end of April.
 The Urban fares start with an average of $1,800.
 The fares consistently increase to around $2,300.

+### Business Opportunites
+All three city types experience a spike during mid-February, potentially due to the Valentine's Day holiday.
+A lot of couples like to celebrate that day with a romontic date with alcohol so they will use a ride service.
+This is a great day to run a promotional rate to get more rides.
+Also, to ensure there are enough drivers, there could be an increase in the percentage of the fare that goes to the driver during prime hours (6:00PM - 10:00PM EST).